 At Embrace Financial Services we know some borrowers who feel trapped in their mortgage deal and unable to take advantage of new deals on offer - considering themselves mortgage prisoners.
 Sometimes it’s for good reason but, at Embrace Financial Services, we’ll do our best to help you escape.

 When the sentence, for some, began

 For some the plight of being a ‘mortgage prisoner’ began in 2008, when the financial crisis hit, and when their mortgage lender may have ceased trading and the mortgage loans they’d secured were sold on to investment firms.
 In turn some of these firms started to charge them high interest rates on their loan and, because there was no alternative available, led some existing borrowers to build up greater debt, a bad credit score and subsequently reduced their chances of gaining a mortgage from elsewhere.

-As time has moved on, and perhaps their finances have reduced (due to job loss, ill health or even as a result of the recent pandemic) and house prices have risen, many in this situation may find that they are unable to borrow enough money to buy another property.
+As time has moved on, and perhaps their finances have increased (due to the cost of living crisis) and house prices have risen, many in this situation may find that they are unable to borrow enough money to buy another property and are stuck in their current deal.
 Hence they are often called mortgage prisoners.

 How you could escape

-So, if you are worried about finding a mortgage, and feel unsure what to do next, why not turn to EFS for help?
+So, if you are worried about finding a mortgage, and feel unsure what to do next, why not turn to Embrace for help?

 YOUR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.